cisagov/manage.get.gov/docs/operations/data_migration.md

 * APP_NAME_IN_ENVIRONMENT - Name of the app running in your environment, e.g. getgov-za or getgov-stable
 * LOCAL_PATH_TO_FILE - Path to the file you want to copy, ex: src/tmp/escrow_contacts.daily.gov.GOV.txt
 * DESIRED_NAME_OF_FILE - Use this to specify the filename and type, ex: test.txt or escrow_contacts.daily.gov.GOV.txt

-NOTE: If you'd wish to change what directory these files are uploaded to, you can change `ssh.fr.cloud.gov:tmp/` to `ssh.fr.cloud.gov:{DIRECTORY_YOU_WANT}/`, but be aware that this makes data migration more tricky than it has to be.

 ##### Get a temp auth code